akansha204/velox/README.md

 - Deployment state is stored in SQLite.
 - Logs are stored in SQLite and streamed to connected clients over Server-Sent Events.
 - The backend keeps the most recent 1000 log rows per deployment.
+- The backend automatically deletes deployment records and their logs after `DEPLOYMENT_TTL_DAYS`.
+- Cleanup runs on backend startup, periodically every `CLEANUP_INTERVAL_MS`, and before deployment list/proxy/log reads.
 - `DELETE /deployments/reset` clears all deployment records and deployment logs.
-- Resetting the database records does not currently stop already-running Docker containers.
+- Cleanup and reset remove database records and logs, but do not currently stop already-running Docker containers.

 ### Environment Files